FaKleiser/sireg/README.md

 **Features:**

-- Load URLs from existing sitemaps or a CSV file.
+- Load URLs from existing sitemaps or a text file.
 - Easily specify a target server where all loaded URLs are rewritten to.
 - Roll your own: the architecture of the tool makes it easy to adjust it to complex setups.
 - Shipped as a single, self-contained executable for any OS.
 - Easy to add to an existing build pipeline.
+- JSON Schema support to setup regression test cases.

 > **Under construction:** The tool is currently being developed, so anything may change anytime.